 Appropriate records of:

 28.1 Fire drills? \boxtimes N/A Yes No

 28.2 Fire training?
 N/A \boxtimes Yes No

 28.3 Fire alarm tests?
 N/A \boxtimes Yes No

 28.4 Emergency escape lighting tests?
 N/A \boxtimes Yes No

 28.5 Maintenance and testing of other fire protection systems?
 N/A \boxtimes Yes No

 Comments:

-28.1 - Fire drills are not required for residents but are for any members of staff who work on the premises.
+28.1 - Fire drills are not required for resident who work on the premises. s but a are for any n nembe ers of staff

 28.3 - Flats that have had their fire alarms to recorded.
 No evidence of this was available a •